dahmad/unnameddietproject/README.md

 ---

-### Is this solution overkill for the problem?

-Absolutely yes, but who ever learned by "underkilling" a problem?
-My Google Sheets have worked for the past two years or so because they are extensible and easy to update.
-My recently-added Python scripts simply enhance the process.
-This project may offer a further enhancement.

----

 ### So, what do I intend this project to be?

 * A serverless Python backend utilizing API Gateway, Lambda, and DynamoDB